kanshichao/Supervised-Deep-Feature-Embedding/README.md

 # Supervised-Deep-Feature-Embedding
 ## Introduction
 This project is to produce the t-SNE visualization and actual query results of the deep feature embeddings.
-Mainly for the paper "Supervised Deep Feature Embedding with Hand Crafted Feature" based on the Stanford Online Products test dataset and the In-shop Clothes Retrieval test dataset.
+Mainly for the paper "Supervised Deep Feature Embedding with Hand Crafted Feature" based on the Stanford Online Products test data set and the In-shop Clothes Retrieval test data set.

-After our paper is accepted, we will keep updating and release more detailed code.
-All feature embeddings of test datasets and all trained models by our methods will be released soon.
+After our paper is accepted, we will keep update and release more detailed code.
+All feature embeddings of test data sets and all trained models by our methods will be released soon.

 ## Installiation
 1. We test our code based on python 2.7 in ubuntu